 Page Turners Book Club

 Welcome to the “Population Connection Page Turners” book club!
-Meetings to discuss books or long-form publications relevant to population issues will be held periodically throughout the year.
-Joining Population Connection Page Turners offers an opportunity to expand your knowledge and network with other Population Connection members and with Population Connection staff.
+Meetings to discuss books or long-form publications relevant to population issues are held quarterly.

-Although we encourage you to find these books at your local library or local, independent book store, they are also available to purchase on Amazon.
+Joining a Population Connection Page Turners meeting offers an opportunity to expand your knowledge and meet other Population Connection members and Population Connection staff.
 Please reach out to engage@popconnect.org if you have any questions about the club or how to participate.
 We hope you’ll be able to join us!

 *Please note that selection for book club does not constitute an endorsement of the ideas, themes, or theories within each book, and does not necessarily represent the views of Population Connection or its staff.
 All thoughts expressed belong to the authors of chosen books.*